 If you are unfortunate enough to be accused of possessing or distributing child pornography, you could be facing serious federal charges and very significant jail time.
-The federal guidelines call for long jail sentences, even if you've never been in trouble before.
+The federal guidelines call for long jail sentences, even if you’ve never been in trouble with the law before.
 Furthermore, federal prosecutors are extremely aggressive and have significant resources.

 All of these crimes carry significant jail time or consequences.
 Even when you’ve only been charged in state court with a misdemeanor, pleading or being found guilty can trigger Megan’s Law, requiring you to register for ten (10) years, or in worse cases, for the rest of your life.

 If you have been charged with any of the crimes listed above, you need to contact an experienced Sex Crimes Lawyer.
 Consulting an attorney will help you determine what your options are and help you understand how to proceed.